Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - For some reason the subscribe thing works fine on index.html.
 Must investigate further to see if there's anything janky in the code.
 - Added Todo List.md, realized that I put a space in it like a jerk, fixed it to say todo-list.md
 - Made the 4 pages that are listed in the nav bar inside the heading.
 - Discovered that the subscribe bar on homepage works, mostly.
 And is called the newsletter, which is cute.
+- Added src to Product 4 on index.html
+- Got headphone image for product 1

 ### Misc